bbcf/bs/doc/source/embedded.rst

 If you want to customize your access to bioscript (access to only a subset of operations, control how file are fetched from your service, ....) you can register the service in a bs configuration file.

 In the root directory, there is a file called `services.ini` which define how a service have access to `bs`.
-There is no restrictions by default, and a service have full access to `bs`.
+There is no restriction by default, and a service have full access to `bs`.

 If you want to configure your access, define your service::

     [GDV]
     contact = amail.contact@somewhere.ch   # a contact email (required)
     shared_key = 626dbfb70438367c01e1ee09bd4046b6cd0e6b6a  # a secret key to identify your service (required)

-    # all others parameters are optionnals
+    # all other parameters are optional
     callback.url = http://ptbbpc2.epfl.ch/pygdv/plugins/callback  # a url where `bs` can callback about jobs statuses

     # now, if your service & bs will be served and have access to the same filsystem